 Best products for 4c hair type in 2018

-When it comes to tending for your natural hair, sister!!! the struggle is real.
+When it comes to tending to your natural hair, sister!!! the struggle is real.

 The good news is, you are not alone!
 If you are just starting out on your natural hair journey or are long into it, there’s someone out there with some experience who would be willing to show you the way!

 One of the biggest challenges I have had in my natural hair journey, is knowing the Best Products for 4c hair type and knowing exactly what hair care regimen to follow.

 Questions like, how often do I need to wash my 4c natural hair? what are the best products for 4c hair growth? etc all plagued my mind.
 As a beginner the whole natural hair thing just seemed so overwhelming and expensive, but as I progressed in my journey I started to understand that I didn’t need a truck-load of products to make it work, I just needed to stick to a good hair care regimen and get a few products that worked for me, Of course that was after I had spent nearly a fortune on different products and come to the realization that I Don’t need to have it all, to achieve my natural hair dreams ad goals.

 One of the first things you need to do while on your natural hair journey is to know your hair type!
 It took me forever to really understand the different hair types that exist and which group I belong to.

 One of the major advantages of equipping yourself with the right information is that the whole process of managing your hair finding the right products and getting the right hairstyles becomes a lot easier!

 Interestingly, some people have different types of hair on different parts of their head.
 So, its important to keep this in mind as well, because you might have to experiment with the products you use and play around with your hair care routine before you figure out what works best for you!